After reading this article you’ll know what your intention should be when singing on stage, and how to deal with negative thoughts popping up.

 Now, this is easier said than done.
 In the earlier years my body wanted to shut down in the surge of adrenaline.
 My body before the show said: don’t go up there, go home.
 Even though it was the solo I wanted so much and was so excited when I got it.
 Even though I am literally living my dream.
 Why would I want to go home??

-I wrote a separate article about dealing with stage fright, check it out.
+I wrote a huge and hugely useful article about dealing with stage fright, check it out.

 About the author